Finding a way to declutter craft supplies without guilt, is difficult as we have often invested a lot of time and money into our hobbies.

 Return Unwanted Crafting Items

-When you walk in a store that sells craft materials it is just so difficult to stop yourself from buying the latest shiny new object.
+When you walk into a store that sells craft materials it is just so difficult to stop yourself from buying the latest new materials.
+With every intention of making wonderful things when you return home.

 If you have recently bought the items and you still have the receipt then return those items.